PapirusDevelopmentTeam/papirus-icon-theme/README.md

 ![hardcode-tray](http://i.imgur.com/6hFm6aj.png)

-**BUG on KDEwith libappindicator**: Some applications have wrong rendering by default on KDE.
+**BUG on KDE with libappindicator**: Some applications have wrong rendering by default on KDE.
 For solve this run application with Unity environment option.

 For example:
 ```